Collins Aerospace Pump Shutoff Senior Design Project

 This project focused on perfecting a T-joint weld and ensuring the connecting piece is straight, even, and sturdy.

-Welding Video on Sinto Platform (see Mechanical Design Project 2 above)
+Welding Video on Sinto Platform (see project description above)